 Don West, 7th Precinct Community Council

-Tim Laughlin, Director of Policy, Planning and Operations
+Tim Laughlin, Executive Director

 Tim Laughlin joined the Lower East Side Business Improvement District (LES BID) in September 2010 as Director of Policy, Planning and Operations.
 Prior to joining the LES BID, Tim served as a Community Liaison for NYC Council Member Daniel R. Garodnick.
 He also worked on a variety of local and national campaigns in addition to being an advocate for senior care and environmental sustainability.
 Tim graduated from the University of North Carolina at Asheville with a degree in Political Science and from the New England Institute of Art with a degree in Multimedia Technology.

-Katie Archer, Business Services Manager
+Katie Archer, Director of Programs & Services

-Natalie Raben, Marketing and Communications Manager
+Natalie Raben, Director of Marketing & Communications

 Natalie Raben moved from Hollywood, FL to NY, New York to attend NYU and found tons of reasons to stick around after graduation.
 She’s been working in the marketing and publicity departments for a variety of companies since that time; businesses which span the full professional gamut – all the way from music to environmental.
-Natalie has been working in the Lower East Side for three years and has a deep affection for the neighborhood, including plans of one day running for Mayor of Orchard Street.
+Natalie has been working in the Lower East Side for five years and has a deep affection for the neighborhood, including plans of one day running for Mayor of Orchard Street.
 Natalie’s daily commute from her apartment in Little Italy to the LES keeps her fit and active, which compliments her love for granola and healthy snacking.